ExchangeUnion/docs/Native SimNet.md

 swapped 0.5 LTC with peer order c0de48a0-0b90-11e9-97c6-95f0014144a4
 ```

-Currently the trading bots of xud1, 2 & 3 are configured to replace successfully orders when the quantity was completely filled. `xud-simnet` features larger BTC and LTC lightning channels to support real-world order sizes.
+Currently the trading bots of xud1 is configured to replace successfully orders when the quantity was completely filled. `xud-simnet` features larger BTC and LTC lightning channels to support real-world order sizes.

 ### Updates & useful commands